Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/tutorials/ec2_docker-management.md

 sudo systemctl status docker
 ```

-3. **Open port 2375 in your EC2 instance security group and grant access to ONLY the Jenkins master VM IP address**.
+3. **Open port 2375 in your EC2 instance security group and grant access to ONLY the Jenkins master/controller VM IP address**.

 - Example Use Case

-Allow port 8080 access only from `198.51.100.10`:
+Allowing port 2375 access only from `198.51.100.10`:

 * **Type:** Custom TCP
-* **Port Range:** 8080
+* **Port Range:** 2375
-* **Source:** `198.51.100.10/32` - Custom TCP(IPV4)
+* **Source:** Change from `0.0.0.0/0` to `198.51.100.10/32` - Custom TCP(IPV4)

-> Do well to add TLS(Transport Layer Security) and switch to port 2376 - while still restricting access to only the Jenkins controller VM IP address.
+> Do well to add TLS(Transport Layer Security) and switch to the more secure port '2376' for docker - while still restricting access to only the Jenkins controller VM IP address.

 4. Go to **Jenkins → Manage Jenkins → Clouds → Add a cloud**

-5. Select Docker(Options are AWS EC2, Kubernetes, Docker, and 'Copy Existing Cloud' if you already created one) then give the cloud agent a name and proceed.
+5. Select Docker(Options are AWS EC2, Kubernetes, Docker, and 'Copy Existing Cloud' - i.e. if you already created one) then give the cloud agent a name and proceed.

 6. **On the "Docker Cloud details" drop-down/menu**